jalinmayberry/Home-SOC-Lab/PART 1.md

         logger "This is a test log from Raspberry Pi."
         ```

-    9. Verify that the log is received on the Cribl worker node.
+    9. Verify that the log is received on the Cribl Worker node.

         ```bash